felixlopz/hubrise-test-task/content/apps/woocommerce/en/pull-orders.md

   description: Find out the technical details of how orders are pulled from WooCommerce into HubRise, which fields are passed and which are not.
 ---

-Connecting WooCommerce to HubRise allows you to receive orders directly in your EPOS.
+Connecting WooCommerce to HubRise allows you to receive orders directly in your EPOS or any other solution connected to your HubRise account.

 This page describes the information that HubRise receives from WooCommerce for your orders.

 ## Items and Options